MicrosoftDocs/azure-ai-docs/articles/search/retrieval-augmented-generation-overview.md

 + [Try this RAG quickstart](search-get-started-rag.md) for a demonstration of query integration with chat models over a search index.

++ [Tutorial: How to build a RAG solution in Azure AI Search](tutorial-rag-build-solution.md) for focused coverage on the features and pattern for RAG solutions that obtain grounding data from a search index.

 + Start with solution accelerators:

   + ["Chat with your data" solution accelerator](https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator) helps you create a custom RAG solution over your content.